teoks0199/tp/docs/UserGuide.md

 1. The _Result Display_ will show a success message.
 1. You have now added a new item with the specified name and price.
+2. The _Left Display_ will show the updated list of items from the stall.
+3. The _Right Display_ will show the new item with the updated information.
 </div>

 ![ListOutcome](images/userGuide/add-item.png)